Little-Known Tax Deductions on Crossover Vehicles

 Big Tax Write-Off

 Big tax deduction.
 Say you buy a $47,000 crossover vehicle that tax law classifies as a truck.
 Say further that you use the crossover truck 100 percent for business.
-If the GVWR is 6,001 pounds or more, tax law allows you to deduct all $47,000 this year.
+If the GVWR is 6,001 pounds or more, tax law allows you to deduct $47,000 (or a lesser amount if you would like—in this case, you use Section 179 expensing).

 Spreading the tax deduction.
-If the GVWR is 6,000 pounds or less, your first-year write-off is limited to $11,060.
-That’s part of the bad news.
-For the remaining $35,940, your luxury limited depreciation write-off takes an additional 19 years to fully depreciate the vehicle.
+If the GVWR is 6,000 pounds or less, your first-year write-off is limited to $10,000 ($18,000 with bonus depreciation as limited by the luxury auto limits).

-In this example, the combination of (1) truck status and (2) GVWR of 6,001 pounds or more produces a potential $47,000 first-year tax deduction, whereas failing either truck status or GVWR threshold limits the first-year write off to $11,060.
+In this example, the combination of (1) truck status and (2) GVWR of 6,001 pounds or more produces a potential $47,000 first-year tax deduction, whereas failing either truck status or GVWR threshold limits the first-year regular depreciation write off to $18,000 with bonus depreciation.

 Knowing the GVWR rule is important to planning your crossover vehicle tax deductions.
 But the GVWR rule does not come into play unless your crossover vehicle is a truck.